Skip to content

 Validators take their commission rate from the rewards earned by delegated stake.
 Self-staked rewards are not subject to commission.

-For full details on emissions, fees, and token economics, see Economics.
+For full details on emissions, fees, and incentive design, see Economics.

 Validators are responsible for reporting bad actors on the network.